New Economic Policy: Policies

 The laws sanctioned the co-existence of private and public sectors, which were incorporated in the NEP, which was a state oriented "mixed economy".
 The NEP represented a move away from full nationalization of certain parts of industries.
 Some kinds of foreign investments were expected by the Soviet Union under the NEP, in order to fund industrial and developmental projects with foreign exchange or technology requirements.

 The NEP was primarily a new agricultural policy.
 The Bolsheviks viewed traditional village life as conservative and backward.
 With the NEP, the state only allowed private landholdings because the idea of collectivized farming had met strong opposition.

 Lenin understood that economic conditions were dire, so he opened up markets to a greater degree of free trade, hoping to motivate the population to increase production.
-Under the NEP, not only were "private property, private enterprise, and private profit largely restored in Lenin's Russia," but Lenin's regime turned to international capitalism for assistance, willing to provide "generous concessions to foreign capitalism."
+Under the NEP, not only were "private property, private enterprise, and private profit largely restored in Lenin's Russia", but Lenin's regime turned to international capitalism for assistance, willing to provide "generous concessions to foreign capitalism".
 Lenin took the position that in order to achieve socialism, he had to create "the missing material prerequisites" of modernization and industrial development that made it imperative for Soviet Russia to "fall back on a centrally supervised market-influenced program of state capitalism".
-Lenin was following Karl Marx's precepts that a nation must first reach "full maturation of capitalism as the precondition for socialist realization."
+Lenin was following Karl Marx's precepts that a nation must first reach "full maturation of capitalism as the precondition for socialist realization".
 Future years would use the term Marxism–Leninism to describe Lenin's approach to economic policies which were seen to favor policies that moved the country toward communism.
-The main policy Lenin used was an end to grain requisitions and instead instituted a tax on the peasants, thereby allowing them to keep and trade part of their produce.
-At first, this tax was paid in kind, but as the currency became more stable in 1924, it was changed to a cash payment.
+The main policy Lenin used was an end to grain requisitions and instead instituted a tax (Prodnalog) on the peasants, thereby allowing them to keep and trade part of their produce.
+At first, this tax known was paid in kind, that is in the form of agricultural service, but as the currency became more stable in 1924, it was changed to a cash payment.
 This increased the peasants' incentive to produce, and in response production jumped by 40% after the drought and famine of 1921–22.

 NEP economic reforms aimed to take a step back from central planning and allow the economy to become more independent.
 NEP labor reforms tied labor to productivity, incentivizing the reduction of costs and the redoubled efforts of labor.
 Labor unions became independent civic organizations.
 NEP reforms also opened up government positions to the most qualified workers.
 The NEP gave opportunities for the government to use engineers, specialists, and intelligentsia for cost accounting, equipment purchasing, efficiency procedures, railway construction, and industrial administration.
 A new class of "NEPmen" thrived.
 These private traders opened up urban firms hiring up to 20 workers.
 NEPmen also included rural artisan craftsmen selling their wares on the private market.